ZcashFoundation/frost-zcash-demo/README.md

-# Frost Trusted Dealer Demo
+# FROST Trusted Dealer Demo

 A CLI demo for running trusted dealer key generation with the Zcash Foundation's Rust implementation of [Two-Round Threshold Schnorr Signatures with FROST](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/).
 The trusted dealer is trusted to:
 1. generate good randomness